Bulgaria in the Junior Eurovision Song Contest: History

 Bulgaria has entered the Junior Eurovision Song Contest six times, first entering in 2007.
 Bulgaria's first entry was Bon-Bon with "Bonbolandiya", which finished 7th at the 2007 contest in Rotterdam.
 Their second entry was Krestiana Kresteva with "Edna mechta", which finished 15th and last at the 2008 contest, receiving only 15 points.
 The Bulgarian broadcaster BNT withdrew from the 2009 contest, and Bulgaria did not compete in the contest in Kyiv or at the 2010 edition in Minsk.
 Bulgaria returned for the 2011 contest in Yerevan, then they took a break from the 2012 and the 2013 contests.

-Bulgaria returned for the 2014 edition in Malta, earning their best ever result in a Eurovision competition when Krisia, Hasan and Ibrahim placed second performing "Planet of the Children".
+Bulgaria returned for the 2014 edition in Malta, earning their then-best result in a Eurovision competition when Krisia, Hasan and Ibrahim placed second performing "Planet of the Children".
 Their success helped reinvigorate public interest in the contest.
 According to Google Trends, Junior Eurovision was the eighth fastest trending event in Bulgaria for 2014, ahead of the Australian Open 2014 and New Year's 2014.

 On 26 January 2015, it was announced that Bulgaria would host the 2015 edition at the Arena Armeec in Sofia on 21 November.
 The 2015 junior contest has been credited by some for providing BNT with the financial support they needed to return to the adult Eurovision in 2016, for their first Eurovision since 2013 - perhaps not coincidentally, their entrant in Stockholm was the Junior Eurovision's 2015 host, Poli Genova.
 In June 2016 BNT selected their artist for the Junior Eurovision Song Contest 2016 in Valletta, Lidia Ganeva.
 After initially confirming their participation for the 2017 contest in Georgia, Bulgaria withdrew their application due to restructuring within the broadcaster and did not appear on the final list of countries released by the EBU on 9 August 2017.
 On 28 April 2021, Bulgaria announced they would not return in 2021.
 However, on 2 September 2021, Bulgaria was confirmed to be returning to the contest after last participating in 2016.
 Bulgaria once again withdrew from the 2022 edition for unknown reasons, although they had originally confirmed participation.